 #4 FDD Uses The Best Of Methodologies

 FDD incorporates the best of different agile methodologies like Extreme Programming and Scrum.
-It uses model-centric techniques including Domain-Driven Design by Eric Evan and modelling in color by Peter Coad.
+It uses model-centric techniques including Domain-Driven Design by Eric Evan and modeling in color by Peter Coad.

-Domain Driven Design focuses on core domain and domain logic.
+Domain-Driven Design focuses on the core domain and domain logic.
 Complex designs are based on the model of the domain.
-One needs to constantly collaborate with the domain expert to improve application model and resolve domain related issues.
+One needs to constantly collaborate with the domain expert to improve the application model and resolve domain-related issues.